Freemasonry in France: 1740 to 1788

-In the 1740s, an original and mixed-sex form of Freemasonry, known as "Masonry of Adoption" arose among the high French aristocracy, of which the duchess of Bourbon-Condé, sister of the duke of Chartres, was Grand Mistress.
+In the 1740s, an original and mixed-sex form of Free-Masonry, known as "Masonry of Adoption" arose among the high French aristocracy, of which the duchess of Bourbon-Condé, sister of the duke of Chartres, was Grand Mistress.
 In 1743, after the death of the duke of Antin, Louis de Bourbon-Condé (1709-1771), count of Clermont, prince of the blood and future member of the Académie française, succeeded him as "Grand Master of all regular lodges in France".
 He remained in office until he died in 1771.
 Around 1744, there were around 20 lodges in Paris and 20 in the provinces.
 Lodges in the provinces were most often founded by Masons out of Paris on business or via the intermediary of military lodges in regiments passing through a region - where a regiment with a military lodge left its winter quarters, it was common for it to leave behind the embryo of a new civil lodge there.
 The many expressions of military origin still used in Masonic banquets of today date to this time, such as the famous "canon" (cannon, meaning a glass) or "poudre forte" (strong gunpowder, meaning the wine).

 18th century Masonic temple at the Château de Mongenan (Portets, Gironde).

 In 1771, Louis Philippe d'Orléans (1747-1793) succeeded the comte de Clermont as grandmaster.
 Under his authority and with the support of the provincial lodges for action against the hegemony of the lodges in Paris, the Grande Loge de France was reorganised and in 1773 changed its name to the Grand Orient de France, which accounted for 600 lodges.
 Only some "Vénérables", mainly Parisians, refused to give up being president-for-life of their lodges, resisting this reform by forming a "Grand Lodge of Clermont" which lasted until May 1799.